 Little chickadees will love their eggs hanging from the trees.
 You’ll need yarn, plastic eggs, and Easter treats.
 Mama Kelly has the easy directions you’ll need to create this Easter egg wonderland.
 Hop on over to Be a Fun Mum for the tutorial.

 Poppin’ down the bunny trail?
-Bigger wabbits will enjoy pulling and popping to get their tiny treasures, almost like little piñata eggs.
-You’ll need plastic eggs, streamers, and string.
+Bigger rabbits will enjoy pulling and popping to get their tiny treasures, almost like little piñata eggs.
+You’ll need plastic eggs, streamers and string.
 Skitter over to Studio DIY to put a little bang in your Easter egg hunt.

-Your little bouncing bunnies can burn off their chocolate buzz with this eggs-ercising hunt.
-From jumping jacks to crab walks this search will bring giggles and fun: To see how it’s done, spring over to No Time for Flashcards and let the action begin.
+Your little bouncing bunnies can burn off their chocolate buzz with this exercise-inspired hunt.
+From jumping jacks to crab walks this search will bring giggles and fun: To see how it’s done, spring over to No Time for Flashcards, and let the action begin.

 Gold and chocolate aren’t just for Willy Wonka!
 Step up the excitement of the hunt by adding golden eggs.
 When found, they’ll have an extra special treat inside.
 We love these shiny golden eggs created by Liz Stanley at Say Yes.
-You’ll need plastic eggs, foil, and glue.
-Leap over here for the full tutorial.
+You’ll need plastic eggs, foil and glue.
+Click here for the full tutorial.

 Is your lil’ bunny learning his or her ABC’s?
 Good news!
-You won’t have to shell out a lot of greens to create this wordy hunt.
-Grab foam letters, paper, colored pens, and plastic eggs, then bound over to Hands On As We Grow to see this idea in action.
+You won’t have to shell out a lot of money to create this wordy hunt.
+Grab foam letters, paper, colored pens and plastic eggs, and then bound over to Hands On As We Grow to see this idea in action.

-Your little peeps will be glowing with eggs-citement after this brilliant egg hunt.
-You can either buy glow-in-the-dark eggs or you can put a small LED light (or bracelet glow stick) inside of plastic eggs, then hide the eggs indoors for lil’ bunnies and outside for bigger wabbits.
+Your little peeps will be glowing after this Easter egg hunt.
+You can either buy glow-in-the-dark eggs or you can put a small LED light (or bracelet glow stick) inside of plastic eggs, then hide the eggs indoors for lil’ bunnies and outside for bigger kiddos.